struktapp/strukt-framework/README.md

 package("core")->get("requirements");//null or array
 ```

-The above methods are in abstract class `Strukt\Package\Pkg` you can use them to create your package.
+The above methods are interfaced in class `Strukt\Framework\Contract\Package` you must use them in your package.

-## Building Packages
+### Building Packages

-Your first step in developing your package will require you to install `strukt-framework`
+The first step in developing your package will require you to install `strukt-framework`
 and execute `composer exec strukt-cfg` command that will create your folder structure.
 You'll need to create `src` and `package` folders.

-See structure of package below.
+See structure of package below:

 ```sh
 ├── bootstrap.php